pineappleEA/Pineapple-Linux/README.md

 This fixes the issue where vulkan outright crashes when starting a game which is cause by a bug on the nvidia drivers that require allocable_size to be more than 4 MiB.
 Different values are found to be working with different card.
 Pascal/10 series cards need this to be 24 while Turing/16 or 20 series cards work with 14, if you have another card try other numbers and report the one working either using github issues, our discord or email me at epsilonenachannel@gmail.com

 ## Tips
-- If you have aria2 installed, the script will automatically use it to download yuzu with multiple connections, giving up to a 6x download speed improvement
+- If you have aria2 installed, the script will automatically use it to download yuzu with multiple connections, giving up to a 6x download speed improvement.
 If you do not have aria2 installed, the script will fall back to the slower wget

 - Use ccache to make compilation way faster.
 Just install the ccache package and add append the path.
 For arch you can add ```export PATH="/usr/lib/ccache/bin/:$PATH"``` at the bottom of the file .zshrc/.bash_rc found on your home folder (Use ctrl+H to view hidden files), for debian based distros like ubuntu and mint you can follow the first answer [here](https://askubuntu.com/questions/470545/how-do-i-set-up-ccache).